 On the other side, Hannibal's brother Mago returned to Carthage in 215, to ask for money and reinforcements.
 There was a dramatic moment when Mago walked into the Carthaginian senate with a bag, and dumped the bag's contents on the floor--hundreds of gold rings taken from dead Romans at Cannae.
-Roman soldiers from upper class families wore gold rings to show their status (Cannae was so important to the Romans that even some senators fought and died there), and these rings showed Carthage how much Rome had lost in that battle.
+Roman soldiers from upper class families wore gold rings to show their status (Cannae was so important to the Romans that a consul and some senators fought and died there), and these rings showed Carthage how much Rome had lost in that battle.
 The assistance Mago asked for was granted; it was the only time much aid from home successfully reached Hannibal, during his long sojourn in Italy.

 After that the Romans pulled together, acting in unison for the common goal of defending their nation; the next few years were later remembered as Rome's darkest (and finest) hour.
 A temporary dictatorship was appointed for the purpose of replacing the four lost legions as fast as possible.
 To do it, the dictator, Marcus Junius, freed 6,000 convicted prisoners, bought and armed slaves, and accepted boys as young as sixteen.
 After that massive recruiting continued, until the Roman army had a total of 25 legions.

 Hannibal's biggest problem was getting fresh recruits; the cities he had liberated were only willing to send a few volunteers.
-He formed an alliance with Philip V, the king of Macedonia, but Philip never got around to sending any Macedonian troops to Italy.
-A key factor at this stage was the Senate's decision to leave the Scipio brothers in Spain, even when Hannibal threatened the heart of Italy; this deprived Hannibal of reinforcements from Iberia and Africa.
+He formed an alliance with Philip V, the king of Macedonia, promising him Rome's easternmost territories after he finished off the Republic, but Philip never got around to sending any Macedonian troops to Italy.
+A key factor at this stage was the Roman Senate's decision to leave the Scipio brothers in Spain, even when Hannibal threatened the heart of Italy; this deprived Hannibal of reinforcements from Iberia and Africa.
 In Spain Hasdrubal, Hannibal's brother, took command of the Carthaginian forces.
 He marched to the Ebro in 215 and tried the same formation that Hannibal used at Cannae; instead his center broke, causing a rout of the Carthaginian army.
 However, the Scipios commanded a small army, so after this they tried to win over the Spanish tribes by diplomacy rather than by force.
 They managed to capture Saguntum in 212, but that was the end of their winning streak.
 In 211 the Carthaginians managed to isolate and kill the Scipio brothers in two separate battles, and Rome lost everything it had gained south of the Ebro; only a quarrel among the three Carthaginian generals (Hasdrubal, his brother Mago and another Hasdrubal, the son of Gisgo), kept Carthage from invading Gaul at this point.

 The Romans raised a new army for Spain in 210, and sent it under Scipio Africanus.
 This Scipio was only twenty-five years old, too young by law to be placed in command (the minimum age was 35), but his leadership skills were widely known; he also was a survivor of the battles of Ticinus and Cannae, and that gave him a unique understanding of Hannibal's skill with tactics, troops and terrain.
 In addition, he was very popular, so Rome let him lead anyway.
 He arrived to find the three enemy generals in different parts of Spain, trying to consolidate Carthaginian power over the whole peninsula.
 A surprise move by him shifted the situation back in Rome's favor; he made a forced march down the coast and captured Carthago Nova, which only had a small garrison to guard it because it was hundreds of miles behind the front lines.
 This gave Scipio a secure base and control over half of Spain's silver.
 Both sides stayed put until 208, when Scipio advanced into the Baetis valley.
 Hasdrubal the brother of Hannibal tried to stop him, but disengaged when he saw he was about to be outflanked by the larger Roman force; by the time he got away he had lost a third of his 25,000 men.
 Then he decided that he could do more good helping Hannibal, so he began the long march to Italy; Scipio had to let him go, because chasing Hasdrubal would have meant ending a successful campaign in Spain.